 But if this happens to your pet, what can you do?

 His concerned human came in yesterday, 2 days after Jedi had some rotten teeth removed.
-Now Jedi was bright and waggy at the re-exam, but his human was tight-lipped and worried.
-It transpired that Jedi hadn’t eaten since getting home.
+Now Jedi was bright and waggy at the re-exam, but his human was tight-lipped and worried because Jedi hadn’t eaten since getting home.

 This was puzzling.
 Jedi had wolfed down a whole bowl of food in our hospital after his procedure, and now in the clinic he was taking treats with gusto.
 Reassuring the human that Jedi was fine, I dug a little deeper.

 It turned out Jedi normally eats dry food, and now the person was giving soft canned food because of his sore mouth.
 She was leaving the food down all day and not offering another meal because he still had food in the bowl.

 The “Out of Character” Pet

-For these guys, don’t make a big fuss (this rewards them for not eating), but monitor from afar.
-Chances are they’ll come right over when they’re hungry enough.
+For these guys, I wouldn’t make a big fuss (this rewards them for not eating).
+But do monitor them from afar.
+Chances are they’ll come right back to the food when they’re hungry enough.

-Remember, lack of appetite is a symptom.
-While tempting the pet to eat is a great idea, they almost certainly need to see a vet for diagnosis and treatment of the underlying condition.
+Remember, lack of appetite in a dog or cat is a symptom.
+While tempting the pet to eat is a great idea, they almost certainly need to see a veterinarian for diagnosis and treatment of the underlying condition.